semanticClimate/internship_sC/TOC/README.md

 ### 5. **Team Collaboration & Presentations**
 - Present **TOC updates and visualization improvements** to the team.
 - Engage in discussions related to **TOC design and implementation**.
-- Keep key discussions and decisions recorded in **team notebooks** for long-term reference.

 ---